-In January 2016 I had to travel to Moscow for what will probably become my last ever trip home, and to make things a little bit more interesting I decided to spend a weekend in Prague.
-I felt it was quite embarrassing that I haven’t visited Eastern Europe’s favorite city until now, having spent half of my life practically next door to it.
+Last January I had to travel to Moscow for what will probably become my last ever trip home and to make things a little bit more interesting I decided to spend a weekend in Prague.

 This old city is so beautiful, so neat and so uniformly free of modern intrusions that it feels like a period film set, rather than a living, breathing metropolis.
 It is a city that has been preserved in its entirety as a unique piece of art.
 Unfortunately, during the peak times of the day when most of the tourists are out on the streets, it starts to feel like an amusement park.